jd09-test/product_model/README.md

-# OracleGraph — Oracle Property Graph Toolkit
+# Product Model Analyzer using Oracle Property Graph

 A toolkit for modeling, migrating, and querying Oracle 26ai Property Graphs from a Siebel CRM product catalog.
 It takes your existing Oracle 19c relational data, rebuilds it as a property graph on Oracle 26ai, and exposes the graph to AI assistants via a purpose-built MCP server so you can query it using natural language.